Kevin Durant NBA Playoffs Player Props: Suns vs. Nuggets

 Kevin Durant Insights vs. the Nuggets

-- Durant's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.
+- Durant's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.

-- On the boards, the Nuggets are ranked No. 1 in the league, conceding 40.8 rebounds per contest.
+- On defense, the Nuggets have allowed 112.5 points per game, which is eighth-best in the NBA.

-- The Nuggets are the 15th-ranked team in the NBA, giving up 25.7 assists per contest.
+- In terms of assists, the Nuggets are 15th in the league, giving up 25.7 per game.

-- In terms of 3-pointers, the Nuggets are ranked third in the NBA, allowing 11.4 makes per game.
+- Looking at 3-pointers, the Nuggets are third in the league, conceding 11.4 makes per contest.

 Kevin Durant vs. the Nuggets